 Suddenly the cult enforcers appear and harass the motorists to get out of the way.
 The warbles of their cars’ sirens are deafening and lights mounted on the roofs of the cars flash blindingly.
-They force other vehicles out of the road and into the ditches by the roadside.
+They force the vehicles out of the road and into the ditches by the roadside.
 The sweet seller and the maize roaster are roughly bundled out of the way, even though they are not on the road.
 They are just trying to earn their meager living near the bus stop.
 I watch dumbfounded, wondering what it was all about.
 Shortly I get my answer.
 About thirty Mercedes Benz vehicles come from the direction of the city, traveling at break neck speed.
-The Chief Priest is on the way somewhere, and the serfs have to get out of his way.
+The Chief Priest is on the way to somewhere, and the serfs have to get out of his way.
 He is sprawled on the comfortable leather seats, reveling in the air conditioned atmosphere, toying with his Ouija board and sipping a Pina Colada.
 The trusted crystal ball is next to him, in which thirty eight million little serfs writhe and coil, their faces contorted and sweaty with the effort of trying to get out.
 He is not worried about them.
 They are safely imprisoned inside the ball.
 He is much more worried about the Prime Priest, to whom he is conjoined in an unholy matrimony enforced by the medium last year.
 The Prime Priest is the only one with the ability to break out of the crystal ball.
-He is unaware, though, that a miniscule crack has developed in the crystal ball, and the angry serfs are even now working hard to widen it so that they can escape and demand for their rightful share of the loot.
-Even a full fledged serf revolution with bloody reprisals is not impossible.
 Then there are some cult priests bickering about sharing the spoils, as if they are not aware that the shrine is hallowed ground where you distribute spoils quietly in the dark, lest the multitudes get wind of it and cause unnecessary trouble.

 On the other side of the road a man is being battered with stones.
 He is bloody and comatose.
 I think he is dead.
 It looks like mob injustice, from which I draw parallels with the cult injustice.